WGBH-MLA/openvault3/app/views/override/rules-of-use.md

 other personal rights may also apply.

 **3.b.** The nature of ORR content often makes it difficult to determine the content’s copyright status.
-Though WGBH tries when possible to provide information about copyright owners and related matters in
+Though GBH tries when possible to provide information about copyright owners and related matters in

 catalog records, finding aids, and other texts that accompany collections or